Musqueam Day and the Guerin decision

 At Delbert’s leadership, Musqueam decided to sue the federal government over the discrepancy.

 It took many years to find a lawyer that would take on the case, since there was no legal or government acknowledgement of Aboriginal rights at the time.
 The case was finally filed in 1975.

 Fighting for our land rights in court

-Musqueam won the first case in 1979, and was awarded $10 million before the Federal Court of Appeal overturned the decision, stating the federal government has a political obligation to Indigenous peoples, not legal.
+Musqueam won the first case in 1979 and was awarded $10 million before the Federal Court of Appeal overturned the decision, stating the federal government has a political obligation to Indigenous peoples –not a legal obligation.

 The case was then taken to the Supreme Court of Canada (SCC), the highest court in the country.
 On November 1, 1984, almost thirty years after the lease was signed, the Supreme Court ruled in favour of Musqueam Indian Band.

 The SCC decision confirmed that the Crown’s Indian Agent misled Musqueam about the terms of the lease with Shaughnessy Golf Course, resulting in a lease with much less favourable terms for Musqueam.